urosevic/youtube-channel/readme.txt

 = Requirements =

-For a fully functional plugin, PHP 5.6 or newer has required!
+For a fully functional plugin, PHP 7.4 or newer has required!
 If you use older PHP, we highly recommend you request from your developer, server support or hosting company to update PHP to a secure version.

 = Styling =

-Use Customizer, `style.css` from the child theme or [Head & Footer Code](https://wordpress.org/plugins/head-footer-code/) plugin to custom style and tweak the look and feel of the YouTube Channel blocks.
+Use Customizer, `style.css` from the child theme or [Head & Footer Code](https://wordpress.org/plugins/head-footer-code/) plugin to custom style and tweak the look and feel of the My YouTube Channel blocks.
 You can utilise the following classes:

 * `.widget_youtube-channel` – class of whole widget (parent for widget title and YTC block)
 * `.youtube_channel` – YTC block wrapper class.
 Additional classes are available: